Our Team « Back to Team Page » Print This Page

-Stephen Elwell is a partner with Gjerset & Lorenz, LLP, where he focuses on assisting institutional healthcare providers, including hospitals, nursing homes, residential treatment facilities and freestanding psychiatric hospitals, related to their operations and their participation in private and governmental reimbursement programs.
-He began his work at Gjerset & Lorenz as a summer associate and law clerk before joining the firm as an associate in 2005.
+Stephen Elwell is a partner with Gjerset & Lorenz, LLP, where he focuses on assisting institutional healthcare providers, including hospitals, nursing homes, residential treatment facilities, and freestanding psychiatric hospitals, related to their operations and their participation in private and governmental reimbursement programs.
+He began his work at Gjerset & Lorenz as a summer associate and law clerk in 2003 before joining the firm as an associate in 2005.

 - Structured and restructured hospital and physician relationships to ensure their consistency with state and federal prohibitions on the payment of consideration to induce physician referrals (Stark and Anti-Kickback laws).

 - Drafted and negotiated hundreds of agreements between hospitals, physicians, and other healthcare organizations and professionals.

 - Assisted in the due diligence analysis for several hospital acquisitions related to the viability of current Medicaid revenue streams and the identification of opportunities for additional sources of revenue after acquisition.

 - Helped freestanding psychiatric hospitals and residential treatment facilities in several states to develop and propose Medicaid reimbursement methodologies that more appropriately reimburse the unique costs borne by these facilities.